Resistance-Lab/resistancelab_data/cleaned_data/taser-use/README.md

-Historical taser usage (prior to the use-of-force reports started)
+# Historical taser usage

 We've gone back as far as we can with this data, but a lot of the older data is not all that useful.
+Newer data is included in the [use-of-force](../use-of-force) data.

 In rough order of time period: